sharaalt/Pocket-Values/README.md

 #### When will update's be realesed?
 I will try to realese update's every other day hopefully if not maybe in 3 day's or bi-weekly.

+# Contributions from user's
+If you have contributed to this project your name will be here.

+Creator - Sharafzada